quinn-dougherty/alignable-structures/docs/intro.md

 ---
 sidebar_position: 1
 ---

-# Alignable Structures
+# Welcome to Alignable Structures

-Workshop by Effective Altruism Philadelphia on foundations of new training processes
+A safety workshop by Effective Altruism Philadelphia on
+- Foundations for new training processes
+- Rethinking learning and agency
+- Bringing together people who think in terms of math with people who think in terms of pytorch